Importance of depreciation

 How depreciation impacts financial statements

-Advantages of Depreciaton
+Advantages of Depreciation

-- Tax Savings: Depreciation is a non-cash, tax-deductible expense.
+- Tax savings: Depreciation is a non-cash, tax-deductible expense.
 By recording it, businesses reduce their taxable income and lower their overall tax burden.

-- Accurate Financial Reporting: Depreciation follows the matching principle by spreading the cost of an asset over the income it generates, giving a more realistic picture of profitability than charging the full cost upfront.
+- Accurate financial reporting: Depreciation follows the matching principle by spreading the cost of an asset over the income it generates, giving a more realistic picture of profitability than charging the full cost upfront.

-- Planning for Asset Replacement: Tracking depreciation helps businesses estimate how long an asset will last, making it easier to plan budgets and set aside funds for future replacements.
+- Planning for asset replacement: Tracking depreciation helps businesses estimate how long an asset will last, making it easier to plan budgets and set aside funds for future replacements.

-- Correct Asset Valuation: It keeps the balance sheet accurate by showing the true book value of assets as they age or become obsolete.
+- Correct asset valuation: It keeps the balance sheet accurate by showing the true book value of assets as they age or become obsolete.

-- Better Cash Flow Management: Tax savings from depreciation release cash that can be reinvested in business growth, staffing, or marketing activities.
+- Better cash flow management: Tax savings from depreciation release cash that can be reinvested in business growth, staffing, or marketing activities.

-- Stronger Loan Applications: Well-maintained depreciation records reflect financial discipline and transparency, improving a business’s credibility when applying for loans.
+- Stronger loan applications: Well-maintained depreciation records reflect financial discipline and transparency, improving a business’s credibility when applying for loans.

 Depreciation practical examples

-- Business Vehicle: If a company buys a car for Rs.
+- Business vehicle: If a company buys a car for Rs.
 10 lakh, it can claim depreciation of 15%, which comes to Rs.
 1.5 lakh in the first year.
 However, if the vehicle is used for less than 180 days in the year of purchase, only half the rate (7.5%) can be claimed for tax purposes.

 - Electronics: A laptop bought for an employee at Rs.
 60,000 qualifies for a higher depreciation rate of 40%, allowing a first-year deduction of Rs.
 24,000.